MuhammadHadiofficial/Pixie-fruit/README.md

 # Pixie-fruit

-This Application will deal in counting the fruits on a tree and based upon sample it will estimate the total yield of the garden.
+This Application will deal in counting the fruits on a tree and based upon sample it will estimate the total yield of the garden using DNN based regression with L2 regularization.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.